 Incarceration, provided all qualifications for voting are retained.

-Mail in or faxed absentee ballot requests must be received by the election authority no later than the 5:00 p.m. on the second Wednesday prior to any election.
+Absentee ballot requests must be received by the election authority no later than the 5:00 p.m. on the second Wednesday prior to any election.
 Voters can vote by absentee in the office of the election authority until 5:00 p.m. the night before the election.